MartinHinz/unsupervised.classification.swiss.pottery.2022/README.md

 Please cite this compendium as:

-> Hinz, M., Heitz, C., (2022). *Compendium of R code and data for
+> Hinz, M., Heitz, C., (2023). *Compendium of R code and data for
 > Unsupervised Classification of Neolithic Pottery from the northern
 > Alpine Space using t-SNE and HDBSCAN*.
-Accessed 01 Jun 2022.
+Accessed 24 Oct 2023.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents

 The **analysis** directory contains:

 - [:file_folder: code](/analysis/code): The code to run the analysis.
   You can run ´run_all_scripts.R´ to do the full analysis based on the input data.
 You can also run the individual scripts sequentially to see the inbetween results.
 Functions used in the analysis are defined in the ´00_helper_functions´ folder.
 - [:file_folder: data](/analysis/data): Data used in the analysis.
 For
   this pre-release, this folder contains **Dummy data!!!**

 ## How to run in your browser or download and run locally